jaclass/lose-found-platform/README.md

 # lose-found-platform
-a simple lose&amp;found system based on Vue.js and djangorestframework
+This a simple lose&amp;found system based on Vue.js and djangorestframework